Providing Reception Services

 Сlose-up ill dog lying under white blanket in bed of pet owner

-If the pet has eaten something that may be poisonous or medication, these are classified as an emergency.
+If the pet has eaten something that may be poisonous or medication, this is classified as an emergency.
 Inform the client not to give any food or medication or to follow any information that they may have read on the internet as this may have a complication with the treatment that the vet may prescribe for their pet.

 Emergency Appointment